 Physical demands and work environment:

-To become a CASR, all selected applicants must complete and pass the CASR training during their probationary period.
+To become a CASR, all selected applicants must complete and pass the CASR training during their probationary period of employment.
 This training lasts approximately 5 weeks and consists of approximately 1 week of classroom training and 4 weeks of on-set training.

 The work environment principally consists of motion picture production sound stages and off-lot motion picture production interior and exterior location sets in various types of buildings and/or outdoor locations.
 Requires the ability to work outdoors in rough terrain, and the ability to work in a variety of climatic conditions.